 Remove the Old Faucet and Hardware

-Removing an old faucet is easier than you might think.
-With the right tools and a little patience, you can safely take out the existing hardware and prepare for the upgrade.
+It doesn’t really take a difficulty to remove an old faucet.
+Just simply, alongside the right tools and a little patience, you can safely remove the hardware and make the channel for the upgrade.
 Let’s break it down step by step.

 Loosening Mounting Nuts with a Basin Wrench

-Start by locating the mounting nuts under the sink.
-These secure the old faucet to the countertop.
-A basin wrench is essential here—it’s designed to reach tight spaces.
-If the nuts are stubborn, apply a bit of penetrating oil to loosen them.
+First of all, find the mounting nuts that are underneath the sink.
+These are the ones that secure the old faucet to the countertop.
+The basin wrench is a must here—it’s made for distant places.
+If the nuts are tough, grease them a bit of penetrating oil to ease them.

 Clearing Old Sealant and Removing Debris

-Before removing the hardware, snap a quick photo of the plumbing configuration.
-This reference makes reassembly much easier later.
-Keep a small bucket handy to catch any residual water during the process.
+Clip a quick photo of the plumbing configuration before you take the hardware off.
+This way you will have a reference that will make reassembly much easier later.
+Have a small bucket nearby to catch any residual water during the process.

 Establish a Safe and Clean Workspace

-Creating a safe and organized workspace is essential for any DIY project.
-A little effort upfront ensures the process is efficient and injury-free.
-Let’s focus on setting up your area for success.
+Creating a safe and organized workspace is integral to every DIY project.
+A little preparation takes the stress away and makes the process run like clockwork and as safe as possible.
+Let’s talk about how to set your area up for success.

 Using Safety Glasses and Protective Gear

-Safety should always come first.
-Wear safety glasses to protect your eyes from debris or falling objects.
-If you’re working under the basin, gloves can shield your hands from sharp edges or rough surfaces.
+Safety should always be your number one priority.
+Wear safety glasses to protect your eyes from flying debris or falling objects.
+If you are working under the basin, gloves can shield your hands from the sharp edges of the rough surface.

-I always keep a pair of safety goggles nearby.
-They’re a small investment that can prevent big problems.
-Remember, a few seconds of preparation can save you from unnecessary injuries.
+I always have a pair of goggles at hand, which is part of my duty.
+They’re just a small investment that can protect you from big problems.
+Just keep in mind, a few seconds of readiness can spare you injuries that are not needed.

-Water spills and debris are common during this project.
-Place a small bucket under the basin to catch any residual water.
-Keep extra towels handy to wipe up spills quickly.
+Water spilled and stuff strewn around are common occurrences during this project.
+The basin has a small bucket placed on it to catch any remaining water.
+You will need additional towels to wipe up spills quickly.

 Install a New Faucet: Step-by-Step Walkthrough

-Start by placing the unit into the sink holes.
-Ensure it’s centered and aligned properly.
-If your sink has multiple holes, use an escutcheon plate for a polished look.
-This step prevents leaks and ensures stability.
+Begin by putting the unit into the sink holes.
+You have to ensure it is centered and aligned properly.
+If your sink has multiple holes, use an escutcheon plate for a good look.
+This way, you can both prevent leaks and make sure the construction is stable.

 Secure the unit with the provided mounting nuts.
 Tighten them by hand first, then use a wrench for a snug fit.
 Be careful not to over-tighten, as this can damage the countertop or the fixture itself.

-Wrap the threads of the supply lines with plumber’s tape.
-This creates a tight seal and prevents leaks.
-Two to three wraps are usually enough.
-Avoid overdoing it, as excess tape can cause issues.
+Wrap the threads of the supply line with plumber’s tape.
+This creates a seal and will prevent leaks.
+Two or three wraps are enough; don’t overdo it, as excess tape can cause problems.

 Attach the lines to the corresponding valves under the sink.
 Use an adjustable wrench to tighten the connections.
-Hold the valve steady to avoid damaging the plumbing.
+Stabilize the valve to avoid plumbing damage during the process.

-Identify the hot and cold lines.
-Most units are marked with red and blue indicators.
-Connect them accordingly to ensure proper temperature control.
-Double-check the connections to avoid mix-ups.
+Start by determining the hot and cold lines.
+Most of the units are identified with red and blue indicators.
+Be sure to connect them in the right way to control the right temperature.
+Recheck the connections to avoid any mix-up.

-Apply a small amount of silicone around the base if needed.
-This seals the installation and prevents water from seeping underneath.
-Wipe away any excess for a clean finish.
+If necessary, apply a little bit of silicone around the base.
+This will not only seal the installation but also prevent water from getting underneath it.
+Wipe off any excess for a clean finish.

 Tool/Material | Purpose |